jxmot/reCAPTCHA/README.md

 ### SQL Files

 The `create_table.sql` and `seed.sql` files can be ran (*MySQL Workbench can run them*) to create the table's schema and to seed some data.
 The data in the `seed.sql` file is for demonstration only, edit as necessary or create your own seed-file.

-## Without MySQL

-To prepare for first use edit `site.php` and change the following as needed -

-* line 2 : unique identifier for this reCAPTCHA site,
-* line 12 : your reCAPTCHA *site key* goes here
-* line 13 : your reCAPTCHA *secret* goes here
-* line 22 : this where you would put the path + file for your specific use.
-For the first test leave this line as-is.
-* lines 26, 27, 28  : reCAPTCHA page title, heading, and message.
-* line 30 : Submit button caption
-* line 32 : reCAPTCHA theme - `light` or `dark`

-**Then follow these steps :**

-1. Copy all of the files into a folder on your server.
-2. Use your browser and go to `https://yourserver/optional-path/`, where `optional-path` is where you placed the files.
-3. Fill in the name field and click the submit button.
-4. The `phpinfo.php` should load and display information about the PHP installation on your server.

 ## Screen Shot